Travis Jankowski Preview, Player Props: Rangers vs. Brewers

 Travis Jankowski At The Plate

+- Jankowski has reached base via a hit in 41 games this season (of 70 played), and had multiple hits in 14 of those games.

-- He has homered in one of 69 games, and in 0.4% of his plate appearances.
+- He has gone deep in one of 70 games, and in 0.4% of his plate appearances.

-- Jankowski has picked up an RBI in 19 games this season (27.5%), with more than one RBI in five of those contests (7.2%).
+- Jankowski has had an RBI in 19 games this season (27.1%), including five multi-RBI outings (7.1%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.